Australia uses new technology to catch drivers on phones

 Road safety experts are alarmed at the growing prevalence of accidents involving drivers using smartphones on New South Wales roads.
 Experts say drivers who illegally use phones increase their chances of an accident four-fold.

+"There is no doubt drink-driving as far as I'm concerned is on a par with mobile phone use, and that's why we want everyone to be aware that you're going to get busted doing this anytime, anywhere," Constance told Australian Broadcasting Corp.

-Constance said his government intends to roll out 45 Mobile Phone Detection Cameras across the state by December.
+The government intends to roll out 45 Mobile Phone Detection Cameras across the state by December, he said.

+In fact, each unit contains two cameras.
+One camera photographs a car's registration plate and a second high-set lens looks down through the windscreen and can see what drivers are doing with their hands.

+The units use artificial intelligence to exclude drivers who are not touching their phones.
+Photos that show suspected illegal behavior are referred for verification by human eyes before an infringement notice is sent to the vehicle's registered owner along with a 344 Australian dollar ($232) fine.
+Some cameras will be permanently fixed on roadsides and others will be placed on trailers and moved around the state.

 Comments